How to Celebrate Halloween on a Budget and Still Have a Scary Good Time

 Sure, those motion-sensored decorations that make all the kids jump are neat.
 But we’ll pass on those prices.

 Discount stores like Dollar Tree, Family Dollar and Five Below sell seasonal decor for just a few bucks.
-Kristy Gaunt, a former Penny Hoarder graphics designer, adorned her whole house (inside and out) with Halloween flair for under $50.
+And don’t forget the ones you can make yourself.

 You don’t have to be a Scrooge (wrong holiday, we know) and ignore the knocks from trick-or-treaters come Oct.
 31. But you don’t have to waste money buying what you hope is enough bags of fun-sized chocolate either.